ayushi2577/EduMetrics/README.md

 - UI doesn't look great
 - App is slow
 - we have no estimate of how much time will it take when working with simulator

+## we needa add some noise to the simulator